SonnyProeger/Mongotariscansmtl-QOL-apple/README.md

 ## Getting Started

-1. **Installation:** Simply install this tool as a browser extension in Chrome.
+1. **Installation:** Simply install this tool using the appstore. https://apps.apple.com/nl/app/monogatariscansmtl-qol/id6468541502

+2. Enable the extension in Safari Extensions

-2. **Enjoy Your Reading:** Visit "https://www.monogatariscansmtl.com/" and start reading "Martial Peak" with enhanced navigation and convenience.
+3. **Enjoy Your Reading:** Visit "https://www.monogatariscansmtl.com/" and start reading "Martial Peak" with enhanced navigation and convenience.

 ## Compatibility